benmvp/slides/2016/connect/nav-react.md

 NOTES:
 - At this point we've hit the asteroid belt
 - We actually have everything we need to build apps, but there's more to cover
+- Moving into the needs of large-scale apps

 =====